Information for Trainees

 - Applicants are able to attend all training events and participate in a peer practice group.

-- Application is open to Aotearoa New Zealand residents only.
+- Applications are open to Aotearoa New Zealand residents only.

 - Written applications to be received by 10th January.